airladon/ThisIGet/src/content/Math/Geometry_1/SideAngleRelationship/discover/simple/content.md

 <hint>If both B = A and B < A leads to results inconsistent with the given condition, then we can say the initial assumption is wrong</hint>

 <hintLow>[Answer]
-  The answer can be seen in detail in this lesson's [Explanation](/content/Math/Geometry_1/SideAngleRelationship/explanation/base?page=23)
+  The answer can be seen in detail in this topic's [Explanation](/content/Math/Geometry_1/SideAngleRelationship/explanation/base?page=23)
 </hintLow>